Antique chest of drawers with a rosewood secretary

 Description

 Excellent rosewood lid with a caddy top over 7 drawers lined with oak, 3 forming a secretary section and closing the interior made of satin-finished wood with drawers and a black leather writing surface, all equipped with original locks and keys, standing on carved legs united in a apron shape.
-This is of superb quality, all in excellent condition - ready to be placed in your home.
+It is of superb quality, all in excellent condition - ready to be placed in your home.

 Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details